Admission Requirements

 Are you an international/foreign degree holder?
 Check out our Tips for Applicants with International Degrees

 Yes – non-enrolled students may take up to 24 units of coursework through Open University at CSULB.
 Open University allows anyone to enroll in a course without being admitted.
-Please review their website for details.
+Please review their website for details on how to register for a course through Open University.

 Some disclaimers:

-• If an Open University course requires prerequisite courses, you will have to provide evidence.
+• If an Open University course requires prerequisite courses, you must provide evidence.

 • You must work with Open University and/or the individual instructor of the course, not the GP Director or other nutrition faculty, to determine eligibility and course availability.